 Elected officials enact bylaws, and provide overall general policy direction and guidance to the appointed officials.
 This role is critical in determining what policy and political choices are to be made for the organization.
-The board is also given a non-delegable power to enact bylaws - fulfilling the legislative function of the regional district.
+The councils and regional boards are also given a non-delegable power to enact bylaws - fulfilling the legislative function of the regional district.

-Specific powers and important responsibilities are given to the under section 116 of the Community Charter and to the Board Chair under section 218 of the Local Government Act which will be discussed below.
+Specific powers and important responsibilities are given to the Mayor under section 116 of the Community Charter and to the Board Chair under section 216 of the Local Government Act which will be discussed below.